 Losing Control

 A tale at Your Ghost Stories, published in 2012, shares yet another haunting experience.
-The poster, named April, had read stories about Zozo, herself, but didn’t believe them.
+The poster, named April, had read stories about Zozo herself, but didn’t believe them at the time.

 She’d recently moved in with her sister, and to celebrate they’d had a few friends over.
 After a while, they decided to have some fun with a Ouija board, to ask it some questions about the afterlife and perhaps learn about the future.
 Nothing had ever gone wrong before.
 It was just a game.